Waxwork1976/photo-gallery/README.md

 ## Required Services

 To run the full application (gallery + upload + plant/bird/insect identification + multilingual common-name enrichment), these services are required.

+For a quick list of where to obtain each required key/ID/URL, see `KEYS-SETUP-README.md`.

 ### 1) Microsoft Azure